-"Damn officers of State!" says he.
-Says I, "You know I belong to the meetin', and swearin' hurts my feelings."
+"Now, don't swear so, Jeff," says I, "you know I belong to the meetin', and swearin' hurts my feelings."

-"Beg pardon, Aunt 'Becca," says he; "but I do say it's enough to make Dr. Goddard swear, to have tax to pay in silver, for nothing only that Ford may get his two thousand a year, and Shields his twenty-four hundred a year, and Carpenter his sixteen hundred a year, and all without 'danger of loss' by taking it in State paper.
-Yes, yes; it's plain enough now what these officers of State mean by 'danger of loss.'
-Wash,

-I s'pose, actually lost fifteen hundred dollars out of the three thousand that two of these 'officers of State' let him steal from the treasury, by being compelled to take it in State paper.
+"Beg pardon, Aunt 'Becca," says he; "but I do say it's enough to make Dr.Goddard swear, to have tax to pay in silver, for nothing only that Ford may get his two thousand a year, and Shields his twenty-four hundred a year, and Carpenter his sixteen hundred a year, and all without 'danger of loss' by taking it in State paper.
+Yes, yes: it's plain enough now what these officers of State mean by 'danger of loss.'
+Wash, I s'pose, actually lost fifteen hundred dollars out of the three thousand that two of these 'officers of State' let him steal from the treasury, by being compelled to take it in State paper.
 Wonder if we don't have a proclamation before long, commanding us to make up this loss to Wash in silver."